Test in the playground

 At the bottom of the event feed you have a chat input field that you can use to interact with your agent using pure text input.
 This can be convenient for testing in public spaces where you can't speak.

-The models Stellar uses for your agent can work with both audio and text input.
+:::tip Audio & text input The models Stellar uses for your agent can work with both audio and text input. :::

 Studio offers two conversation modes: Push to talk and Always listening.
 You can switch between the modes using the toggle in the playground controls.